ippontech/blog-usa/posts/hacking-the-gordian-knot-of-digital-identity.md

 ![Flying Spaghetti Monster](https://i.pinimg.com/originals/69/09/ef/6909ef0d0bd64ed91aa17a08363edde1.png)

 There is no single technical panacea for self-sovereign identity.
 You can't just "put it on the blockchain".
-As Vitalek Buterin has pointed out, blockchains only care about accounts, and someone with sufficient funds can create thousands of "[sock puppets](https://www.coindesk.com/understanding-the-radicalxchange-movement-and-its-cypherpunk-appeal)" to overpower democratic votes.
+As Vitalik Buterin of [Ethereum](https://www.ethereum.org/) has pointed out, blockchains only care about accounts, and someone with sufficient funds can create thousands of "[sock puppets](https://www.coindesk.com/understanding-the-radicalxchange-movement-and-its-cypherpunk-appeal)" to overpower democratic votes.
 The solutions require a bit more nuance.

 The good news is that there are several digital identity solutions, with varying degrees of decentralization and organizational transparency, which may fit our use cases.
 There is also a [decentralized digital identity standard](http://identity.foundation/) emerging which will allow for interoperability and portability.